Module Federation in JavaScript

 Shared component library

-A design system or component library can be deployed as a remote.
-Applications consume it without bundling it:
+A design system or component library can be deployed as a remote, giving every consuming application the same version without a rebuild.
+Applications consume it without bundling it.
+When the library updates, consumers pick up the change on the next page load:

 // Host app uses a shared component library